 With that said, everyone (even in safe areas) should exercise personal safety habits.
 Would I go on a walk around Coeur d’Alene and worry about my safety?
 Nope!
 But can you walk alone at 2 am in Coeur d’Alene?
 Well, that is always questionable.

 Like all places, use sound judgment, even in relatively safe places like Coeur d’Alene.
 At night or early in the morning, you should always consider being hyper-aware of your surroundings or bringing a buddy or a piece of protective equipment with you, so you’re not alone and defenseless.

 Coeur d’Alene has a history of violent times; however, these examples of violence stem back to the late 1800s when mining claims and the wild west outlaw days were in full swing.

 The famous Wyatt Earp was a deputy sheriff in Coeur d’Alene and largely responsible for settling disputes and running lawless cowboys out of the area.

 Common Crimes in Coeur d’Alene

 When seeing a crime index, it’s easy to get misled by the numbers.
-Most people who are considering crime when moving are most concerned with violent crime.
-However, property crimes like car burglary, petty theft, or vandalism can skew crime statistics to make a community appear as if more crime is present than there really is.
+Most people considering crime when moving are most concerned with violent crime.
+However, property crimes like car burglary, petty theft, or vandalism can skew crime statistics to make a community appear as if more crime is present than there is.
 Fortunately, Coeur d’Alene has substantially lower violent crime when compared to the rest of the United States.

 Can You Leave Your Car or House Unlocked in CdA?

-When people think of safe communities, they often picture old times when anyone could leave their home or car unlocked at all times, and not have a second thought about crime.
+When people think of safe communities, they often picture old times when anyone could leave their home or car unlocked at all times and not have a second thought about crime.
 Unfortunately, those days are not very realistic anymore.